design-juspay/Blend-v1/memory-bank/activeContext.md

 - Enhanced visual clarity of the demo interface
 - Added clear labeling and section organization
 - Implemented a proper grid system for demo items
+- Beautified all demos with consistent headers, section dividers, and explanatory text

 ### Upcoming Tasks
 - Continue refining component APIs for consistency